 and lots more!

-In writing, we establish the students in the writers’ workshop and set expectations to ensure we can make the most out of our writing time.
+In writing, we establish the students in the Writers’ Workshop and set expectations to ensure we can make the most out of our writing time.
 This includes the use of the Writer’s Notebook as well as the 6 plus 1 traits of writing to support our students as writers.
 Our students become independent writers who have the ability to choose a topic within a specific genre and write creatively.
 We will continue with a specific focus of teaching vocabulary to extend our students’ use of words both orally and in the written form, as well as a routine and explicit spelling program to build their word knowledge.

-Within our numeracy program, students are involved in two number, two applied and a problem-solving lesson each week.
+Within our numeracy program, students are involved in two number, two applied and one problem-solving lesson each week.
 We cover many topics throughout the year, giving students multiple exposures and hands on experiences across the content.

 Welcome to Grade 3/4!